dr-explorer/theme-one/readme.md

 this is for you.

 **Theme One** works as a theme, without any editing.
 (Obviously, it relies on browser defaults to be readable at all.
-It needs **your layouts, palettes, fonts, graphics, etc.** to becopme a real theme.)
+It needs **your layouts, palettes, fonts, graphics, etc.** to become a real theme.)

 The only thing you will need to change is the name (and "text domain") of the theme, in *style.css*, and the copyright declaration in *footer.php*.
 Two minutes' work and it's your own, straightaway.